 3RA2 fuseless load feeders are pre-assembled complete devices; they are delivered readywired and with all mechanical connections established.
-The devices are available in sizes S00, S0 and S2 for direct-on-line start.
-Pre-assembled complete devices in size S00 and S0 are available for reversing start.
+The devices are available in sizes S00 and S0 for direct-on-line starting or reversing operation.
 The fuseless load feeders can be ordered with or without pre-assembled busbar adapters for mounting on a DIN rail or busbar.